 There are also wrongful death claims, where families seek to recover from the loss of life of a family member caused by an accident or intentional act.
 In this situation, because there are possibly multiple people with the claim, consult with your attorney to determine the amount of damages and who would be entitled to participate in a recovery.

-Contributory Negligence and How it Can Affect Your Claims
+Contributory Negligence and How it Affects a Maryland Personal Injury Claim

 What happens if it can be shown that you contributed to the accident?
 In Maryland, this means that if it can be shown that you were even only 1% responsible for the accident, you may not be entitled to recover any damages.
 Some other states have this doctrine, but most states do not.
-For this reason alone, it may be important to involve an attorney to determine the value of your case and any defenses that can be raised to try and defeat it.
+For this reason alone, it may be important to involve a Saint Mary’s County personal injury attorney to determine the value of your case and any defenses that can be raised to try and defeat it.

-While we use doctors to physically recover from being hurt, your lawyer will also likely need your medical professionals to prepare a medical report to demonstrate in writing the extent of your injuries and whether they are permanent.
-Other expert’s reports may be needed for your case, such as psychologists, accident reconstruction professionals, and sometime economic experts to determine loss of value.
+While we use doctors to physically recover from being hurt, your Baltimore personal injury lawyer will also likely need your medical professionals to prepare a medical report to demonstrate in writing the extent of your injuries and whether they are permanent.
+Other expert’s reports may be needed for your cases, such as psychologists, accident reconstruction professionals, and sometimes economic experts to determine loss of value.

 Settling Your Personal Injury Claim in Maryland